pgomez-a/ft_multiple_regression/README.md

 # ft_multiple_regression

 **ft_multiple_regression** is a **FREE** program that uses **Machine Learning** to find patterns within your numerical databases.
 Thanks to this, you will be able to estimate new values that are of interest to you with a fairly high degree of reliability.
-You will thus be able to estimate future costs within your company, estimate benefits, find potential opportunities and discover that information that often goes unnoticed but that shows us a clear trend in the data. **So with that said, how can we use it?**
+You will thus be able to estimate future costs within your company, estimate benefits, find potential opportunities and discover the information that often goes unnoticed but that shows us a clear trend in the data. **So with that said, how can we use it?**

 **Clone** the repository: